 However, these max-type methods suffer from limitations.
 First, the max-type test can only quantify the statistical uncertainty associated with the identification of a group of insignificant features, that is, problem (1).
 Second, they are proposed to make simultaneous inference about problem (1) for specific models, for example, high-dimensional sparse regression models or high dimensional mean model, the corresponding test and inference differ by case.
 Third, bootstrap methods {are computationally intensive} and may fail when the assumption of independent observations does not hold \citep{chernozhukov2013gaussian,zhang2017simultaneous}, such as in latent models where the latent factors are estimated and, hence, correlated with each other.

-Statistical inference to quantify the uncertainty associated with the identification of a group of important variables (problem (2)) is totally ignored in the literature.
-In fact, with the inference in the active set to eliminate the possibility of including true zeros as nonzeros in this set, we can obtain interpretable and simpler models.
-However, the {assessment of} problem (2) is more difficult than that of problem (1) since the explicit form is available for problem (1) under the null hypothesis, but not for problem (2), where each $\btheta_j$ can take any value under the null hypothesis.
-In {this} paper, under a general framework for high-dimensional data, we propose {a two-directional simultaneous test (TOSI) to test $H_{0,G^{o}}$ and $\tilde H_{0,G^{no}}$ , i.e., whether all the {elements} in $G^o$ are insignificant {(problem (1))} and whether all the {elements} in $G^{no}$ are significant {(problem (2))}.} Our contributions are as follows.
+To overcome the aforementioned problems, we propose a general framework based on sample splitting.
+Our contributions are as follows.

-\textbf{Generality}: The existing inference methods focus on such as high-dimensional mean or variance models and high-dimensional sparse regression analysis, where the corresponding test and inference may differ case by case.
-In the paper, we provide a generalized framework for two-direction inference for the models mentioned above, as well as the models which have not been considered in the literature, such as latent variable models.
+\textbf{Generality}: Existing inference methods focus on such as high-dimensional mean or variance models and high-dimensional sparse regression analysis, in which the corresponding test and inference may differ case by case.
+In the paper, we provide a generalized framework for {two-directional} inference for the models mentioned above, as well as models which have not been considered in the literature, such as latent variable models.